isomerpages/mha-hdg/index.md

       alt: Tree
       url: /galleries/we-the-people-of-singapore
       button: Proceed to Gallery Four
-      title: WE, THE PEOPLE OF SINGAPORE
+      subtitle: WE, THE PEOPLE OF SINGAPORE
   - infopic:
-      title: Streets of Harmony
       description: "Take a walk along these streets to see how close together the different religious sites are located. "
       button: View more
       url: /streets-of-harmony/telok-aye-amoy-streets
       alt: Image alt text
       image: /images/Telok Ayer Street.jpg
+      subtitle: Streets of Harmony
 ---